 Health and Fitness - 20% of final score

-Delegates showcase their commitment to health and fitness initiatives.
-A delegate’s discipline and commitment to being physically healthy is a key to success in all other areas of life, and the rigors of representing the Miss America or Miss America’s Teen program as a national titleholder.
-Delegates should wear their choice of a fitness outfit - some examples include: yoga pants / shorts and top, dance attire, or other athletic wear.
+Contestants showcase their commitment to health and fitness initiatives.
+A contestant's discipline and commitment to being physically healthy are keys to success in all other areas of life, and the rigors of representing the Miss America or Miss America’s Teen program as a national titleholder.

-Judges evaluate overall first impression of a dynamic presence; how a delegate radiates health; to what extent the delegate presents high energy, engaging vitality, and a sense of confidence.
+Judges evaluate overall first impression of a dynamic presence; how a contestant radiates health; to what extent the contestant presents high energy, engaging vitality, and a sense of confidence.

 On-Stage Conversation - 10% of final score

-Delegates are asked a question live on-stage immediately following the competition opening presentation / choreography.
-The preliminary conversation question is a single question asked onstage regarding the delegate’s Community Service Initiative (CSI).
-The delegate's response should not be longer than 30 seconds.
+Contestants are asked a question live on-stage immediately following the competition opening presentation / choreography.
+The preliminary conversation question is a single question asked onstage regarding the contestant's Community Service Initiative (CSI).
+The contestant's response should not be longer than 30 seconds.